sillybytes/sillybytes/posts/legacy/2016/08/tdd-test-driven-development-physical.md

 The **atmega328p** AVR microcontroller is very popular and cheap, but if you buy them on Ebay for example, chances are it comes with an Arduino bootloader, which gets in the way because we can perfectly use the internal oscillator instead of an external 16Mhz crystal.
-So the first thing is to change de fuses to the default ones:
+So the first thing to do is change the fuses to the default ones:

 ```shell